Conran Office - Brockley

 Buildings of note are the Rivoli Dance Hall, a listed building, and rare surviving example of a fifties ballroom.
 Famous rock stars such as Noel Gallagher & Damon Albarn have played live here in recent years and it has also staged many film sets – most recently in January 2019 with Kiera Knightly, two-time Oscar nominee, starring in Misbehaviour, a comedy drama about the true story of the 1970 Miss World pageant in London.
 Another interesting building is the Tea Factory – Iconic is a word used too frequently these days but this is a standout building for the area as converted and reconfigured around a dozen years ago and can be seen from far and wide.

-And after you have experieadminced all this you have deserved a cup of tea or even a beer, so all you have to do is to choose from the fabulous choice of independent bars and bistros that seem to be always brimming with life.
+And after you have experienced all this you deserve a cup of tea or even a beer!
+This just leaves you with the decision of which of the fabulous choice of independent bars and bistros, that seem to be always brimming with life, to choose from.

 Perhaps it’s just the fabulous beer from Brockley’s independent brewery which is why us locals are always smiling, there’s only one way to find out!